-The Market Mood Index (MMI) is a tool designed to analyze the market sentiment.
-It helps investors understand whether the market is driven by fear or greed, providing insights for better investment decisions.
+The Market Mood Index (MMI) analyze market sentiment, helping you understand whether the market is driven by fear or greed.

-The Market Mood Index is calculated using several key market indicators that help gauge investor sentiment.
-Each indicator provides unique insights into market behavior and collectively they form a comprehensive view of market sentiment.
+The Market Mood Index is calculated using several key market indicators that collectively form a comprehensive view of investor sentiment.

 Foreign Institutional Investors' buying and selling patterns significantly impact market sentiment.
 Net inflows often indicate bullish sentiment.